slipperyseal/monty/README.md

 ## Notes about components and construction

-- The 7805 regulator is always required.
-The 7809, and its capacitor, are only required if you are going to use at least one 8580.
+- The 7809 (and its capacitor) are only required if you are going to use at least one 8580.
 - You can mix 6581 and 8580 on the same board.
 Ensure the jumpers are set correctly for each.
 Above the SIDs are 3 pin headers.
 Place a two pin jumper as per your SID or SIDs.
 Smoke may come out if they are wrong.
 - Warning: left and right SIDs are "RIGHT and LEFT" on the board.
 This was to align with the rear view of the RCA sockets